-True North is a public charter school, which receives its Charter from the local school district, and as such, complies with all applicable requirements of state law and the public school system as well as their Charter.
-Federal Law may also apply if the school is the recipient of federal grant funds.
-As such, we must admit all students based on space availability through use of the lottery process.
+True North is a public charter school, which receives its Charter from the local school district, and as such, complies with all applicable requirements of state law and the charter contract.
+Admission is through a lottery process which is documented on our website at www.tnclassical.org.